-We made our first vintage of Spider Chase in 2010 when friends, Jesus Velasquez and Patricia Greer, offered to sell us a ton of grapes (Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot and Malbec) from their 18-year-old vineyard northwest of the town of Cazadero on the Sonoma Coast.
-I had recently moved to California from Seattle where I had spent fifteen years in wine sales.
-Randy was looking at his 9th vintage in California, but had never made his own wine.
-We knew that Jesus and Patricia farmed responsibly (they do not use any chemical pesticides or herbicides in their vineyard and only irrigate in drought years) and were intrigued by the idea of Bordeaux varieties grown in an area considered “too cold” by much of the wine intelligentsia to grow anything but high priced Pinot Noir.
-So we tightened our belts, crossed our fingers and bought a ton of grapes.
+Randy and I made our first vintage together in 2010 when our friends, Jesus Velasquez and Patricia Greer offered to sell us a ton of grapes from their beautiful Waterhorse Ridge Vineyard in Fort Ross-Seaview.
+Randy was looking at his 9th vintage of California wine production but had never made his own wine.
+I had recently moved to California from Seattle where I had spent fifteen years moonlighting in a wine shop while working as a professional dancer.
+We knew that Jesus and Patricia were excellent farmers and were intrigued by the idea of the Bordeaux varieties they grow in an area considered “too cold” to grow anything but high-priced Pinot Noir.
+So, we tightened our belts, crossed out fingers and bought a ton of grapes.

 For the first two years, we made our wine in a barn in the hamlet of Duncan’s Mills near the mouth of the Russian River.
 This was guerrilla wine making at its finest.
 With no hot water, a couple of borrowed bins, an ancient basket press and lots of cows giving unsolicited advice, we relied on intuition and taste to decide when fermentations were complete, how long to leave the wine in barrel and when to bottle it.
 We agreed from the start that we would let the wine ferment naturally and that the only addition we would make would be sulfur in small quantities as needed.
-We also agreed that we wanted to make a wine that was friendly, easy and expressed the laid-back attitude of Sonoma County.
-We named our wine Spider Chase after the friendly crowds of arachnids that scurry about in the springtime undergrowth of a healthy coastal vineyard.
+We also agreed that we wanted to make wine that was friendly, easy and expressed the laidback attitude of our home, Sonoma County.